 At what cost?

 The benefits of getting out of victim mentality are the exact opposite of why a person is in victimhood.
-Instead of thinking everything is being done to you, you now take responsibility for yourself and that is empowering!

 Disclaimer: The information provided here is for educational purposes only, and is not intended as diagnosis, treatment or prescription for any disease.
 The decision to use, or not to use, any of this information is the sole responsibility of the reader.
 Please consult with a licensed health care practitioner if you are dealing with a serious disease or illness.